New Windows Cost

 Window Fitting Labour Costs

-Window fitters in the UK typically include labour costs in the total new window price that you're quoted by them.
+Window fitters in the UK typically include labour costs in the total new window price that you're quoted by them, which is why the cost of new windows is usually given as one figure “per window” rather than split into parts.
 Installing new windows usually follows a consistent process, so tradespeople tend to be comfortable with quoting homeowners a fixed price per window.

 If the quote is structured this way, then you can expect around 20% to 30% of the total cost of new windows to be labour costs.

 This puts the average cost of window fitting labour per window at between £100 to £150.
-This figure contributes to the overall window installation cost.
+This figure contributes to the overall fitting cost.

 In some cases, you may instead be quoted a day rate for window fitting labour costs.
-It's less common, but it might be the case if you're negotiating with a sole trader or your project is complex or unusual.
+It's less common, but it might be the case if you're negotiating with a sole trader or your project is complex or unusual (for example, large bay windows or older sash windows, where sash windows can take longer to fit or repair).

 The average window fitting day rate is between £175 to £300, which equates to about £20 to £40 per hour for a standard workday.
 Labour costs can be higher in London and the South East compared to other regions.